williamvongphan/apcs-test-two-review/explanations/the_part_with_multiple_guesses/10-19/12/readme.md

 Each bit means that the data type can hold two times as much data.
 Therefore, each data type holds 2^number of bits that it can hold.

 We start with `byte`.

+A byte can hold numbers with a range of 256 (2^8).
+This starts from -128 and ends at 127.